CuddlyWarmth/cv/README.md

 ## Work experience 💻
 **Logistics & Production Assistant** at TU Delft X *(09/2022-Present)*
-- Responsible for opening and closing the building, transport ad preparation of materials of programs within X.
+- Responsible for opening and closing the building, transport and preparation of materials of programs within X.

 **Light and Sound technician** at TU Delft X *(09/2022-Present)*
 - Varying tasks including building up stages, using mixer to tune the soundstage and breaking down the stages.